 MT.
 CLINTON PIKE ROAD IMPROVEMENT

 A portion of the Northend Greenway, between Park Road and Virginia Avenue, will be constructed with the Mt.
 Clinton Pike Road Improvement Project.
 Construction funding has been secured and construction is expected to begin in 2023.
 Funding for this project has been provided by City funds and matching funds from the VDOT Revenue Sharing Program.

 - March 2011 - At the request of New Community Project, City Council amends the City Bicycle & Pedestrian Plan to include the Northend Greenway.

-- June 2013 - City of Harrisonburg and Northend Greenway steering committee complete the Northend Greenway Design Principles, which serves as a visioning document for the design of the shared use path.
+- June 2013 - City of Harrisonburg and Northend Greenway steering committee complete the Northend Greenway Design Principles, which serves as a visioning document for the design of the shared-use path.

 - Fall 2013 - the City was awarded $600,000 in Virginia Department of Transportation (VDOT) Revenue Sharing Funds and City Council committed a $600,000 local match for a total of $1.2 million for the Northend Greenway project.